jasmine81/movie-trailer/README.md

 	c) Attributes for different subparts of our webpage like border attributes, image attribtutes, attributes for particular tags.
 		i) Border attributes include border-color,border-radius.
 		ii) Image attributes like image hover, padding, height, width, shadow.
+RUNNING:
+    Terminal:
        Clone the directory
        Navigate to the directory cd repository_name
        Run python entertainment.py
     IDLE:
        Open IDLE
        In the menu bar click on Run -> Run Module or press F5 on your keyboard All CSS code is in inside "style tag" of HTML head part All content related to webpage is inside body tag of HTML part i also used some inline CSS for some convinience.